Apple launches site to show how coronavirus lockdowns affect movement

 The information, available on a public website here will show changes for major cities and 63 countries or regions, Apple said.

-In the San Francisco Bay Area, requests for driving directions as of April 12 were down 70% versus Jan.
+In the San Francisco Bay area, requests for driving directions as of April 12 were down 70% versus Jan.
 13, and requests for transit directions plunged 84%, the data showed.
 In New York City, driving direction requests were down 69% and transit requests were down 89%.

+Public health officials in California said April 11 they were using data to track the effectiveness of the state’s lockdown order, although they did not say whether they were using Apple data.

-Apple does not provide the absolute number of requests or a specific number of people moving, instead expressing the data as a percentage of requests compared its mid-January baseline.
+Apple does not provide the absolute number of requests or a specific number of people moving, instead expressing the data as a percentage of requests compared with its mid-January baseline.

+Apple’s data is more limited than what Alphabet Inc’s (GOOGL.O) Google has made available to public health officials.

+Google nearly two weeks ago released data on more than 131 countries, comparing trips in recent weeks to recreational venues, train and bus stations, grocery stores and workplaces with a five-week period earlier this year.

+The Apple data also does not capture trips where the user has not asked for directions from the Maps.

+Apple said it is continuing to work with public health officials to identify what other data types or trends may be helpful.

-Reporting by Munsif Vengattil in Bengaluru and Stephen Nellis in San Francisco; Editing by Shailesh Kuber and Bill Berkrot
+Reporting by Munsif Vengattil in Bengaluru and Stephen Nellis and Paresh Dave in San Francisco; Editing by Bill Berkrot and Steve Orlofsky